pypyr/pypyr/README.rst

 .. code-block:: bash

-  pypyr mypipeline --context "echoMe=Ceci n'est pas une pipe"
+  pypyr mypipeline "echoMe=Ceci n'est pas une pipe"

 Alternatively, if you had pipelines/look-ma-no-params.yaml like this: